abajwa-hw/logsearch-service/README.md

 Limitations: current version expects Logsearch component to be located on one of the nodes where Solr Cloud is installed.

-There are two options to deploy Logsearch from Ambari
+There are two options to deploy Logsearch from Ambari:
+  - Option 1: Deploy Logsearch on existing cluster
+  - Option 2: Automated deployment of fresh cluster via blueprint

 #### Option 1: Deploy Logsearch on existing cluster